 Led by Jo McDonald, design by Natalie Taylor

-The work is based on a design specially commissioned from artist Natalie Taylor who carried out extensive research into the history of Physic gardens and the representation of medicinal plants.
+Miranda first approached weaver, and well-respected teacher of the medium, Jo McDonald back in summer 2018.
+The first hurdle was to commission a design suitable for translation into tapestry.
+The piece was to reflect the Royal Botanic Garden’s origins as a physic garden, taking inspiration also from the re-creation of the original Physic Garden at Holyrood, to be opened there later this year.
+We commissioned Edinburgh visual artist Natalie Taylor to do this.
+She carried out extensive research into the history of Physic gardens and the representation of medicinal plants.
 Among other sources, she drew on the Hortus Medicus Edinburgensis, published 1683, which is the original catalogue of botanical specimens in the Edinburgh Physic Garden.
-This garden went on to become the Royal Botanic Gardens Edinburgh, where the Groupwork will be created.

-The design is based on research about traditional 17th C plant based medicines in Edinburgh, specificllally at the Holyrood Palace Physic Garden.
+The design is based on research about traditional 17th C plant-based medicines in Edinburgh, specifically at the Holyrood Palace Physic Garden.
 The three plants are ‘Selfheal, Onion, and Purple Foxglove, all widely used at the time.
-The chemical formulae refer to active compounds found within these plants, and are overlaid as a unifying device by the artist.
-The design was created in collaborative conversation with Jo MacDonald, and assisted by generous advice from staff at RBGE.
+The chemical formulae refer to active compounds found within these plants and are overlaid as a unifying device by the artist.
+The design was created in collaborative conversation with Jo MacDonald and assisted by generous advice from staff at RBGE.
 The original woodcuts are reproduced from the Theatrum Botanicum, by John Parkinson, 1640.

 Where to Weave

 Weaving is an important heritage craft, and one that anyone can participate in.
 Check out our ‘Where to Weave’ section to find tuition, workshops, or exhibitions near you.